-- 1. Conservation and Management - The collection will be managed and documented by appropriately qualified staff. - b.
+-), Conservation and Management - a.
+The collection will be managed and accumented by appropriately qualified staff, - b.
 Council will seek community and industry expertise to advise on the management of the collection.
 This expertise will be harnessed through the Shire of Northam Art Collections Committee, and other recognised visual arts, museum, and educational organisations. - c.
 The Shire of Northam Art Collections Committee will provide a report to Council on the valuation, insurance, conservation and maintenance of the collection.
 This report will make recommendations for budget allocation and conservation. - d.
-Budget allocations for the care and maintenance of the art collection will be in line with general asset management strategies and will be developed in consultation with these directives. - All works on display, in storage, in transit and on loan will be appropriately insured. - f.
-Public artwork and art on display will be accompanied by appropriate signage that acknowledges the artist and the name of the work. - 2.
+Budget allocations for the care and maintenance of the art collection will be in line with general asset management strategies and will be developed in consultation with these directives. - All works on display, in storage, in transit and on loan will be appropriately insured. - Public arlwork and art on display will be accompanied by appropriate signage that acknowledges the artist and the name of the work. - 2.
 Acquisition and Development - a.
-New acquisitions will consolidate the existing selection. - The Shire of Northam will not be bound to acquire any artwork or accept any donations. - c.
-All acquisitions will be made on the advice and recommendation of the Shire of Northam Art Collections Committee. - New acquisitions will primarily be from emerging and established artists living and working in the Shire of Northam and surrounding districts. - Consideration will be given to public safety, display, storage, conservation and transport issues of a potential acquisition. - f.
-Artwork acquisition and donation, including public art will be - considered based on the following criteria: - i.
-Excellence quality of design and execution based on conceptual rationale and innovation; - ii.
-Diversity range of media catering to a diverse audience; - iii.
+New acquisitions will consolidate the existing selection. - The Shire of Northam will not be bound to acquire any artwork or accept any donalians. - c.
+All acquisitions will be made on the advice and recommendation of the Shire of Northam Art Collections Committee. - d.
+New acquisitions will primarily be from emerging and established artists fiving and working in the Shire of Northam and surrounding districts. - Consideration will be given to public safety, display, storage, conservation and transport issues of a potential acquisition. - f.
+Artwork acquisition and donation, including public art will be - considered based on the following criteria: - Excellence quality of design and execution based on conceptual rationale and innovation; - ii.
+Diversity range of media catering to a diverse audience; - ili.
 Originality essence of artwork not copying an existing one; - iv.
-Feasibility affordability and long-term cultural value or investment potential; - v.
-Location appropriateness of the work to the chosen site including integration with landscaping and architecture; - vi.
+Feasibility affordability and long term cultural value or - investment potential; v.
+Location - appropriateness of the work to the chosen site - rotation appropriateness of the work to the chosen site including integration with londscaping and architecture; - vi.
 Conservation durability, robustness and ongoing maintenance requirements;